seanbuscay/drupal-ajax-demo/README.markdown

 It was Katherine Bailey (katbailey) in this presentation  http://chicago2011.drupal.org/sessions/drupal-7-javascript-developers that really helped me get a handle on the steps to using Non-form based Ajax in D7.

-Here's a link to the slides.
+Here's a link to the slides: https://docs.google.com/present/view?id=0AW7mmcU7qrFDZGhka242ZG5fOWNiNzJjN2hr&hl=en&pli=1

 Kat co-presented with Randy Fay.
 It's her parts of the presentation that I refered to for this code.

 She put the code for her demo here: http://katbailey.net/resources/d7js